 There are a number of products on the market today for the prevention of heartworm infection in pets.
 These products can be broken into two categories: the ivermectinsA compound used as a method for killing parasitic worms in veterinary medicine. and those that contain milbemycinUsed in veterinary medicine as antiparasitic agents against worms, ticks and fleas..
 Together, these two products are known as macrolidesAny of a class of antibiotics containing a lactone ring., and they are designed to kill the stages of larvae that are infective.

 Some pet owners have concerns that giving preventative products to certain breeds of dogs can be life-threatening.
 It is important to know that, when given as prescribed, all approved methods of heartworm preventatives are safe for all breeds of dogs.
 Problems arise when drugs are administered at much higher doses than needed for heartworm prevention.
 As long as you are using the prescribed doses for canine heartworm prevention, there are exclusions for breeds such as collies and other herding dogs.

 However, if you have any concerns about your breed, please discuss it with your veterinarian.
 There is testing available for the genetic marker that predisposes certain breeds to drug sensitivity.

 Hilary Granson, DVM, is a graduate of Cornell University College of Veterinary Medicine who lives in Houston, Texas.
-Dr. Granson practices at Sunset Boulevard Animal Clinic in Houston.
+Dr. Granson practices at Urban Animal Veterinary Hospital in Houston.